borelli28/givepass/README.md

 # GIVEPASS

-GIVEPASS is a Python script for storing dummy accounts credentials.
+GIVEPASS is a Python script for storing dummy account credentials.
 The script can be executed from the command line.
 Credentials are stored in an external file(passwd.txt.aes) encrypted with AES256 with [pyAesCrypt](https://pypi.org/project/pyAesCrypt/)

 **DON'T USE THIS TO STORE REAL CREDENTIALS!
 THIS SCRIPT IS NOT A SECURE WAY TO STORE YOUR CREDENTIALS!**